 Regular maintenance helps build better boxes.
 For a couple of years after a Little Free Library was installed at the park by my house, I would stop on my daily walk to make sure it was properly stocked and neat – filling it from my family’s book collection when it was empty.
 This paid off.
 People started to visit more often as they noticed it was well-maintained.
 It has been full of good kids books for over a year now.
 I rarely have to do more than straighten the books on the shelf anymore.
 In fact, I have so many books to get rid of, I may need to find a new box to adopt.

-Here are some other ways to add a little fun to a box near you.
+Here are some ideas Joy has had to add a little fun to a box near you:

 1. Start a Community Poetry Book